Kamenow/notes-app/README.md

 DB_PASSWORD=
 DB_HOST=
 ```
+Tables should be created automatically.
+But you need to setup the database manually.

 I left the token and port because they're usually the same, but feel free to change them if needed.